SE701ProjectGroup4/git-brunching/backend/README.md

 #### Testing

-`$ npm run test`
+`$ npm run mockTest [cold]`

-- Run all unit tests and display a report.
+- Sets up Docker container to run all unit tests and display a report.
+- `cold` is an optional flag to reinitialise the container.

 Note.
-Before running any tests:

-1. Change the mock flag in config.js to true.
+- Before running any tests, change the mock flag in `config.js` to true.
-2. In another terminal, start an instance of the API for the tests to connect to.
-   - This can be done using either `$ npm start` or `$ npm run dev`.
+- If using PowerShell on Windows, run `$ ./test.sh` instead of `$ npm run mockTest`.
-3. Start the tests using `$ npm run test`
+- The first time running the tests will include downloading and setting up the Docker container, this may take a few minutes.
+(Subsequent tests will be much faster.)

 #### Linting